Perkinsus marinus: Pathology

 Perkinsosis or "dermo" is the disease condition of the oyster.
 The name "dermo" was coined when the protist was named Dermocystidium marinum, and it is still commonly used.
 Infested cells are destroyed by the reproducing protist, and many trophozoites are released into the tissues of the host, or into its bloodstream.
 There, they infest more cells or are excreted or released when the host dies and disintegrates.
 The infected oyster becomes stressed, its tissues are pale in color, its gamete production is retarded, its growth slows, it becomes emaciated, its mantle shrivels and pulls away from the shell, and it may develop pockets of pus-like fluid.
 Lysis of tissues and blockage of blood vessels causes fatality, but many oysters can persist up to 3 years with active infections.

 Distribution

-The protist occurs along the North American coast from Maine to Florida to the Yucatán Peninsula of Mexico.
+The protist occurs along the North American coast from New Brunswick to Florida to the Yucatán Peninsula of Mexico.
 Dermo epizootic outbreaks occurred in the Gulf of Mexico in the 1940s.
 Periodic outbreaks in the Chesapeake Bay have caused extensive oyster mortality.
 Significant disease has occurred in Delaware Bay, Long Island Sound, and other parts of the coast of the northeastern United States.

 Oyster farming operations have been disrupted in some areas, particularly in Mexico.